-Clay County Clerk of Court Tara S. Green and her staff are able to provide many court filing related services and document recording services online.
-Using these online options can save you time and the expense of travel.
-Use of these online services, by pro se litigants (self-represented filers) or by any citizen, is also an important way you can currently avoid crowds and potential exposure to infectious diseases.
+Clay County Clerk of Court and Comptroller Tara S. Green and her staff are able to provide many court filing-related services, court appearances, and document recording services online.
+Using these online options can save you time, the expense of travel and is an important way to avoid crowds.

-Please Note: If you are not required to come to the courthouse, use these online options, which include Forms, E-Filing of cases and eRecording of documents.
+If you are not required to come to the courthouse, use these online options instead, which include Forms, E-Filing of cases and eRecording of documents.

-Find all available online forms by clicking on the Forms tab on the main menu above.
+Find available online forms by clicking here.
 Once you locate the type of form needed and have the form completed, follow the instructions below for filing and recording of those documents.

 Self-represented litigants may choose to electronically file documents online using the statewide e-filing portal.
 You may access the portal 24 hours a day, 7 days a week to file documents.

 - A valid e-mail address and regular access to e-mail to receive electronically filed documents.
 NOTE: You may receive e-mail through your smart phone or tablet, but you will not be able to e-file using these devices.

 - Access to a computer with an Internet connection and browser.

 - Documents to be filed must be in one of the following formats: Microsoft Word 97 (or higher), WordPerfect or Adobe PDF.

 - The full case number you are filing to (for an existing case).

 Accessing the Portal